yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

     Test Set Accuracy = 0.9327

-### Discussion

-Describes the approach to finding a solution.
+#### 4. Describes the approach to finding a solution.
 Accuracy on the validation set is 0.93 or greater.

-### Answer

-The testing accuracy is 93.27%
+The testing accuracy for the trained model is 93.27%

 At the begining of the process to find the solution, I have tried the original model architecture of LeNet-5, which I only changed the number of outputs.
 But I found that the validation accuracy can only reach around 93%, which made the best testing accuracy around 91~92%.
 In order to improve the performance, I have modified the model architecture by adding one additional fully connected layer and also using larger size of fully connected layer.
 After using the modified model, I have got the validation accuracy larger then 95% after 50 epochs.
 The testing accuaracy is 93.27%.